vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 4 PM: I ordered spinach masala dosa from Udupi Palace.

 * Around 4:05 PM: I picked up my order and left Udupi Palace.

+## Saturday June 6

+I made a trip to downtown Berkeley.
+I wore a mask while in the downtown region and for most of the journey.

+* 12:40 PM or so: I got into Trader Joe's.
+There was no line.

+* 12:54 PM: I checked out.
+The cashier was Malia.

+* 12:56 PM: I ordered spinach masala dosa from Udupi Palace.

+* 1:03 PM or so: I left the restaurant with my order.

+* 1:20 PM: I returned home.